What Is A Dynasty Fantasy Football League?

-Once each player has played every other team at least once, teams will play two random opponents during Weeks 12-14.
+Once each player has played every other team at least once, teams will play three random opponents during Weeks 12-14.
 At the end of the regular season, each team will have played 28 games (14 against a head-to-head opponent and 14 against the league average) and the top six teams will make the playoffs.

 Standings and Playoffs For Apex Fantasy Football Leagues

 Standings will be sorted by winning percentage.
 If there is a tie between two teams in the standings, the team with more total points scored will receive the higher seeding.
 If there is still a tie, the team with more total points against receives the higher seed.
 The top six teams will make the playoffs.